rudihorn/drm-vc4-grabber/README.md

-# DRM VC4 screen grabber
+# Hyperion DRM VC4 screen grabber

 This is an experimental attempt to capture a screenshot from a Raspberry Pi (also working on rpi 4) that is rendering using the [Direct Rendering